First-Year Registration Questions

 - What is Health and Counselling Services?

-Carleton does have health, counseling and prescription pick-up available on campus for students to use.
+Carleton does have health, counselling, and prescription pick-up available on campus for students to use.
 Find out more information about it at Health and Counselling.

 Students are automatically opted in to and pay for the CUSA health plan that provides extended health, dental and vision benefits.
 You can read more here.